Repairing the Breach

 Alongside the missionary contributions of the Rev. McDuffey, another clergyman who contributed significantly to our diocesan life is the Rev. J. T. Kennedy.
-Mr. Kennedy was originally hired as a layman and called by Bishop Lyman to teach and manage a school for black children in Franklin.
+Mr. Kennedy was initially hired as a layman and called by Bishop Lyman—the fourth bishop of the Diocese of North Carolina—to teach and manage a school for black children in Franklin.
 This particular school operated a carpentry workshop where the students and Deacon Kennedy constructed church furniture for several churches in the diocese.
-In 1890, Bishop Lyman ordained Mr. Kennedy a deacon and he faithfully served both St. Cyprian’s in Franklin and St. Matthias in Asheville.
-Rev. Kennedy was ordained a priest in 1915, and in 1920 was appointed Archdeacon For Colored Work to assist Bishop Horner with oversight of diocesan ministry among black Episcopalians.
+In 1890, Bishop Lyman ordained Mr. Kennedy a deacon, and he faithfully served both St. Cyprian’s in Franklin and St. Matthias in Asheville.
+The Rev. Kennedy was ordained a priest in 1915, and in 1920 he was appointed Archdeacon For Colored Work to assist Bishop Horner with oversight of diocesan ministry among black Episcopalians.

-The Diocese of Western North Carolina played a significant role in the Civil Rights movement of the 1960’s.
-As integration spread across the South mandated by changes in Federal laws, the southern dioceses of the Episcopal Church began to deal with the effects of racism in their own parishes and institutions.
-Sadly, many diocesan summer youth camps closed for a time rather than address the controversy.
-Western North Carolina Bishop Matthew George Henry insisted that our diocesan summer camp at the In-the-Oaks Conference Center in Black Mountain would remain open and would welcome all children, regardless of race.
-Bishop Henry had previously surprised the people of the diocese when, upon his consecration as bishop in the early 1950’s, he moved the diocesan office to a log cabin in his back yard.
+The Diocese of Western North Carolina played a significant role in the Civil Rights movement of the 1960s.
+As integration spread across the South, mandated by changes in Federal laws, the Southern dioceses of the Episcopal Church began to deal with the effects of racism in their parishes and institutions.
+Sadly, many diocesan summer youth camps closed for a time rather than addressing the controversy.
+Western North Carolina Bishop Matthew George Henry insisted that our diocesan summer camp at the In-the-Oaks Conference Center in Black Mountain would remain open and welcome all children, regardless of race.
+Bishop Henry had previously surprised the people of the diocese when, upon his consecration as bishop in the early 1950s, he moved the diocesan office to a log cabin in his backyard.
 Black members could not enter through the front door of the Asheville office building proposed for the new diocesan office, so Bishop Henry built the log cabin for his offices so that everyone would enter through the same door.